Frequently Asked Questions.

 All information will be held securely and in full compliance with the General Data Protection Regulations (GDPR).
 It will not be resold or shared.

-If your new van is already registered with CaravanID it can be transferred to you, subject to an administration fee.
+If your new van is already registered with CaravanID it can be transferred to you, subject to a small administration fee.

-If your new van is NOT registered with CaravanID.
+If your new van is NOT registered with CaravanID you will need to register it as a new van.

-The decals are tamper proof and there are up to 13 of them which means it would take some time to remove them all.
+The decals are difficult to remove and, depending on the pack you have chosen, there are several of them.
+This means it would take a potential thief quite some time to remove them all.

-A external stickers are not a single item but a number of individual parts that would need to be removed separately.
-Multiply the time required to do this by 13 (to remove all the stickers) and you’re really making it difficult for a thief to hide the identity of the van.
+As cut decals are not a single item but a number of individual parts that would need to be removed separately.
+Multiply the time required to do this by the number of decals in your pack and you’re really making it difficult for a thief to hide the identity of your van.
 It only needs ONE to remain visible to identify and recover your van!
+Even then there are window etchings and your VIN plate that can be used.

-To minimise the cost to you, decals are ordered each Friday and dispatched to you the following week by recorded delivery.
+Your pack is unique to you and made to order.
 Please allow up to 14 working days for them to reach you.
 If we anticipate any delay we will inform you.

 When your pack arrives, it will need to be signed for.